 Get a DENTPIN®

 The DENTPIN® is a unique personal identifier for applicants and students involved with the U.S. dental education system and standardized testing programs.
-You must obtain or retrieve a DENTPIN® from www.ada.org before proceeding with your DAT application.
-You must also obtain a DENTPIN to apply for admission to a dental school.
+You must obtain or retrieve a DENTPIN® from the ADA before proceeding with your DAT application.
+You must also obtain the DENTPIN to apply for admission to a dental school.

 Schedule Your Test